Helmuth von Moltke the Elder: Austro-Prussian War

 The Austrians, under Ludwig von Benedek, marched faster than Moltke expected, and might have opposed Prince Frederick Charles (the Red Prince) with four or five corps; but Benedek's attention was centred on Crown Prince Frederick William, and his four corps, not under a common command, were beaten in detail.
 On 1 July Benedek collected his shaken forces into a defensive position in front of Königgrätz.
 Moltke's two armies were now within a short march of one another and of the enemy.
 On 3 July they were brought into action, the first army against the Austrian forces and the second against the Austrian right flank.
 The Austrian army was completely defeated and the campaign and war were won.

 Moltke was not quite satisfied with the Battle of Königgrätz.
 He tried to have the Prussian Army of the Elbe brought up above Königgrätz, so as to prevent the Austrian retreat, but its commanding officer failed to get there in time.
 He also tried to prevent the Prussian First Army from pushing its attack too hard, hoping in that way to keep the Austrians in their position until their retreat should be cut off by the Crown Prince's army, but this also did not happen.
 During the negotiations, Otto von Bismarck opposed the king's wish to annex the Kingdom of Saxony and other territory beyond what was actually taken; he feared the active intervention of France.
 Moltke, however, was confident of beating both the French and Austrians if the French should intervene, and he submitted to Bismarck his plans in case a war against both France and Austria proved necessary.
 After the peace, the Prussian government voted Moltke the sum of 30,000 marks (equivalent to approximately 225,000 US$ in 2016), with which he bought a 500-hectare estate in Creisau (present-day Krzyżowa), near Schweidnitz (present-day Świdnica) in the Province of Silesia.

 In 1867, The Campaign of 1866 in Germany was published.
 This history was produced under Moltke's supervision and was regarded as quite accurate at the time.
 In the same year Moltke became a member of Reichstag as a member of the Conservative Party.
 He frequently spoke on military issues.
 On 24 December 1868 Moltke's wife died at Berlin.
 Her remains were buried in a small chapel erected by Moltke as a mausoleum in the park at Creisau.

-After the war, Bismarck assessed him that he was a reliable soldier.
+After the war, Bismarck assessed him as a reliable soldier.